Jating73/blog-app-nextjs/posts/duolingo-german-practice.md

 My daughter is very tall - Meine Tochter ist sehr
 My father is tall und nice - Mein Vater ist groß und nett
 My mother is nice and tall - Meine Mutter ist nett und groß
 My sister is nice - Meine Schwester ist nett

+## (Day 8)

+### Words -

+English -> German -> Sounds
+so/well - Also - Alzo
+soon - bald - bald
+see you soon - bis bald - biss bald
+later - spÄter - spaater

+### Sentence -

+So, see you soon, right? - Also, bis bald, ja?
+So, see you later right? - Also, bis spÄter, ja?
+Yes, see you soon - Ja, bis bald.
+Yes, see you later - Ja, bis spÄter.